Benjamin Goller: Werder Bremen and loans

 In July 2020, Goller joined 2.
 Bundesliga club Karlsruher SC on loan from Werder Bremen.

 In June 2021 it was announced that he would move to Darmstadt 98 on loan for the 2021–22 season.

 Goller's loan to Darmstadt 98 was cut short on 31 January 2022, the last day of the 2022 winter transfer window, and he returned to former club Karlsruher SC for a further loan.

 1. FC Nürnberg

 In December 2022 it was announced Goller would join 2.
 Bundesliga side 1.
 FC Nürnberg in January 2023.
 He signed a long-term contract.

+On 1 September 2025, the club announced that Goller will not play for the club anymore, but as he is still under contract, he will train with their reserve team 1.
+FC Nürnberg II (but not play in official games for the reserves either), until a suitable transfer can be arranged.

 International career

 Goller began his youth international career with the Germany under-18 team, making his debut on 13 November 2016 in the international friendly against the Republic of Ireland.
 He started the match, which finished as a 3–2 win, before being substituted out in the 65th minute for Gabriel Kyeremateng.
 On 5 September 2017, he scored for the under-19 team in the third minute of a friendly match against England, putting Germany up 2–0.
 The match finished as a 3–1 win.